How to grind tobacco at home. Drying tobacco at home

 Photo: Tobacco fermentation cabinet

-How to dry tobacco at home
+How to properly dry tobacco at home

 I ferment tobacco in a modern electric oven.